adriannafowler/wet-your-plants/README.md

 1. Clone the repository down to your local machine
 2. CD into the new project directory
 3. code . to open your IDE
-4. Create a file in "api" named keys.py (insert the code below)
+4. Create a file in "api" named .env (insert the code below)
+5. Create a file in "wet-your-plants" named .env (insert the code below)
-5. PERENUAL_API_KEY = "Replace with key from plantID API"
+6. This code can go in both .env files PERENUAL_API_KEY = "Replace with key from plantID API" OPEN_WEATHER_API_KEY = "Replace with key from openweathermap API" VITE_APP_API_HOST= "http://localhost:8000" DEFAULT_EMAIL = "email address of your choice here" PG_PASSWORD = "password"
+    SIGNING_KEY = "can be anything"
+    DATABASE_URL = "your database url here"
+    *OPEN_WEATHER_API_KEY = "your key here"
-    OPEN_WEATHER_API_KEY = "Replace with key from openweathermap API"
+    *PERENUAL_API_KEY = "your key here"
 6. Run `docker compose build`
 7. Run `docker compose up`

+* to obtain an Open Weather API key https://openweathermap.org/current
+* to obtain a Perenual API key https://perenual.com/docs/api